arnaudleray/pocketgrid/README.md

 - Compatible with CSS frameworks such as Twitter Bootstrap or Zurb Foundation (you can use the Bootstrap or Foundation components such as buttons, tabs, etc. with the Pocket grid for other layout)
 - IE6 compatible with some polyfills (for border box-sizing and media queries compatibility)

-**Note** : soon, a PocketGrid *Plus* version will be added to provide many useful features like centering, push/pull, offsets, swaping, gutter improvements...
+**Note** : soon, a PocketGrid *Plus* version will be added to provide many useful features such as centering, push/pull, offsets, swaping, gutter improvements...
 **Keep an eye on this project!** ;)

 ## QuickStart